thingsboard/thingsboard.github.io/docs/pe/user-guide/ota-updates.md

 choose an update target:
 * If you need to schedule an update for Device, Device profile or Device group, from the drop-down menus, select an entity and needed OTA package.
-* If you need to schedule an update for Devices group owner, from the drop-down menus, select an owner of the group, specific entity group that belongs to this owner, and the package that will be updated.
+* If you need to schedule an update for Devices group owner, from the drop-down menus, select the owner of the group, specific entity group that belongs to this owner, and the package that will be updated.

 3. In the **Schedule** tab, choose your timezone, set the date and time when you'd like your entity to be updated.